libki-kt/LOGik/README.md

 = **38,46%**

-**[P]** — planned as of right now
+**[P]** —planned as of right now

-*1 — partial support, blocked by another library
+*1—partial support, blocked by another library.

 WARNING!: kotlin native requires you to include https://kotlinlang.org/docs/native-binary-licenses.html in the final binaries

 *no apple targets are planned to be supported, as
-I don't own any apple hardware, feel free to help with the port to the apple platforms
+I don't own any Apple hardware, feel free to help with the port to the apple platforms.